zyedidia/micro/README.md

 ### Pre-built binaries

-Pre-built binaries are distributed with [releases](https://github.com/zyedidia/micro/releases).
+Pre-built binaries are distributed in [releases](https://github.com/zyedidia/micro/releases).

 To uninstall micro, simply remove the binary, and the configuration directory at `~/.config/micro`.